-Environmental Impact Assessment (EIA) Status
+Environmental Impact Assessment ("EIA") Status

-- 9.9 The relevant EIA regulations for the Class A(a) PD Right are the Public Gas Transporter Pipeline Works (Environmental Impact Assessment) Regulations 1999 (as amended) (the PGTP EIA Regulations).
-The PGTP EIA Regulations reference the old version of the GPDO, but the intention of the PGTP EIA Regulations remains clear. - 9.10 Pursuant to the PGTP EIA Regulations, a gas pipeline with a diameter of more than 800 millimetres and a length of more than 40 kilometres (or an extension to a pipeline which in itself meets the thresholds)1 must be accompanied by an environmental statement (Part 1 Development).
-Part 1 Development cannot commence without Cadent first giving the Secretary of State a notice of preparation of an environmental statement2.
-The Project does not meet this threshold. - 9.11 Pursuant to the PGTP EIA Regulations, a gas pipeline: - 9.11.1 the whole or any part of which, or the whole or any part of any working width for which, will be within a sensitive area may need to be accompanied by an environmental statement; or - 9.11.2 which will have a design operating pressure exceeding 7 bar gauge may need to be accompanied by an environmental statement (Part 2 Development). - 9.12 Part 2 Development cannot commence without: - 9.12.1 the Secretary of State making an environmental determination (confirming that there are no likely significant effects) which has not at the time of commencement of such works ceased to have effect in accordance with Regulation 6(8) below (i.e., those works have not commenced within 5 years); or - 9.12.2 the Secretary of State determining that an environmental statement is required. - 9.13 Any gas diversion which does not fall within the meaning of Part 2 Development (for example a pipeline which has an operating pressure below 7 bar gauge and which is not located in a sensitive area) does not need to go through any formal approval process under the PGTP EIA Regulations.
-However, Regulation 6 of the PGTP EIA Regulations does acknowledge that Cadent can still make requests in respect of such development. - 9.14 The Project has been screened out as EIA development by the Secretary of State (formerly BEIS) pursuant to the PGTP EIA Regulations following consultation with South Lakeland District Council.
-This was confirmed in the BEIS decision letter dated 5 May 2021 and South Lakeland District Council's consultation response dated 16 March 2021.
+- 9.9 The relevant EIA regulations for the Class A(a) PD Right are the Public Gas Transporter Pipeline Works (Environmental Impact Assessment) Regulations 1999 (as amended) (the "PGTP EIA Regulations") (CD A.7).
+The PGTP EIA Regulations reference the old version of the GPDO, but the intention of the PGTP EIA Regulations remains clear. - 9.10 Pursuant to the PGTP EIA Regulations, a gas pipeline with a diameter of more than 800 millimetres and a length of more than 40 kilometres (or an extension to a pipeline which in itself meets the thresholds) must be accompanied by an environmental statement ("Part 1 Development").
+Part 1 Development cannot commence without Cadent first giving the Secretary of State a notice of preparation of an environmental statement.
+The Project does not meet this threshold. - 9.11 Pursuant to the PGTP EIA Regulations, a gas pipeline: - 9.11.1 the whole or any part of which, or the whole or any part of any working width for which, will be within a sensitive area may need to be accompanied by an environmental statement; or - 9.11.2 which will have a design operating pressure exceeding 7 bar gauge may need to be accompanied by an environmental statement ("Part 2 Development").